rethab/aether/README.md

  - site.webmanifest

 ### Creating content
-Make a new blog post by executing `hugo new post/postnamehere/index.md` in your shell.
+Make a new blog by executing `hugo new post/postnamehere/index.md` in your shell.
 At the top of the new markdown file, is what's called the front matter.
 The front matter is the page's metadata that determines how Hugo and aether generate the HTML for your post.
 Below you can find what the front matter that aether uses and what each of the parameters mean.

 ```yaml
 ---